 Let’s introduce you to the team who provide the best of support for members, yoga schools, teacher trainees and the general public while ensuring the ‘best-practice’ management of the day to day operations of the Association.

 Shyamala is a qualified Yoga Teacher, having completed the Advanced Diploma of Yoga Teaching in 2008.
-She started teaching in July 2008 prior to graduation and currently teaches to children, seniors and corporate clients.
+She started teaching in July 2008 before graduation and currently teaches to children, seniors and corporate clients.

 Shyamala takes pride in her role as CEO of Yoga Australia.
 She is in the Yoga Australia office Monday through to Thursday ensuring Yoga Australia members are well serviced.